tscanlin/developers.optimizely.com/src/content/overview/index.md

 ### Technology Integrations

 Optimizely integrates with more than [30 Technology Partners](http://optimizely.com/partners/technology) to make it easy to exchange data between Optimizely and other tools.
 In addition, our customers often build custom integrations with 3rd parties or their own internal tools.
-If you are a partner or customer looking to build an integration, please use the following resources to get started:
+If you are a partner or customer looking to build an integration, please use the following resources to get started.

 ####*Analytics integrations*
 An analytics integration is an integration where Optimizely sends information to a different tool.
 In other words: an Analytics integration is "data out".
 The data that is send in the most conventional integrations is which experiments and variations a visitor has been bucketed in.
 For every page a visitor visits, the Optimizely Javascript is  is used to determine if an experiment is running on that page and in which variation the visitor is bucketed.
 That information is used to send to an Analytics platform.